 Review and Rating of Austin East KOA in Austin Texas

-Located on 12 acres of heavily treed family owned property that was used for longhorn cattle grazing, Austin East KOA is a great place to stay if you want to explore Austin or the surrounding area.
+Located on 12 acres of heavily treed family-owned property that was used for longhorn cattle grazing, Austin East KOA is a great place to stay if you want to explore Austin and the surrounding area.
 The Park is conveniently located close to highway 130 to take you north or south and highway 71 to go east or west into Austin.
+Plus you're just 5 minutes from Rodeo Austin, Travis County Exposition Center, and Walter E Long Lake.
 Even though you are close to all of that you'll feel like you're isolated in the country surrounded by trees and longhorns grazing on the other side of the perimeter fence.
 It's very peaceful and quiet!

-We love KOA's primarily because they are like a Marriott - you know what you're going to get and it's consistent between hotels, it's clean and well maintained, the service is good, and the prices are reasonable.
-And Austin East KOA is no exception - the sites are level and spacious, the park is clean and very well maintained, there are several amenities, and the staff is outstanding - helpful, friendly, and committed to their KOA and making sure guests have a memorable stay.
+We love KOA's primarily because they are like a Marriott - you know what you're going to get and it's consistent between hotels.
+All of the KOAs we've stayed in are clean and well maintained with good service and reasonable prices.
+Austin East KOA follows that pattern plus the sites are level and spacious and there are several amenities.
+The staff is outstanding - very helpful, friendly, and committed to their KOA and making sure guests have a memorable stay.

 The roads and sites are paved and big rigs shouldn't have any problem navigating into their site - a staff member escorts you to the site.
-The roads but in rough condition when we visited - the owner used a "green" polymer product which was environmentally friendly but it failed.
-The roads should be repaired and resurfaced by early October 2018.
+The roads throughout the park are a little rough because the owner used a "green" polymer product which was environmentally friendly, but it failed.
+There are plans to repair and upgrade the roads in the near future.

-Austin East KOA currently has developed 12 of it's 42 acres and over the next few years the rest of the acreage will be developed in two different phases.
+Austin East KOA currently has developed 12 of its 42 acres and over the next few years the rest of the acreage will be developed in two different phases with the first phase including 80 additional campsites.

 If you have friends joining you or you don't have an RV there are currently two cabins that sleep up to four available for rent.
-Each of the cabins is one bedroom with a queen and a loft, microwave, coffee maker, refrigerator, deck, propane BBQ grill, glide rocker chairs - there is no stove or utensils.
-More cabins will be added in 2018 and 2019,
+Each of the cabins is one bedroom with a queen and a loft, microwave, coffee maker, refrigerator, deck, propane BBQ grill, glider rocker chairs - there is no stove or utensils.
+More cabins will be added in 2020.

-What also makes Austin East KOA an excellent RV Park for a weekend getaway or longer include all of the amenities including:
+What also makes Austin East KOA an excellent RV Park for a weekend getaway are the amenities which include:

-We stayed at Austin East KOA because we were attending Waterloo Music Festival a few miles away.
-Three full days of music from 1 AM to 12 PM keep us very busy with no time to do anything else.
+We stayed at Austin East KOA because we were attending Waterloo Music Festival a few miles away and on another visit we stayed here to be close to Austin for the Austin Film Festival.
+Three full days of music from 1 AM to 12 PM amd films kept us very busy with no time to do anything else.
+However, we did find time to play a round of golf at Jimmy Clay Golf Course before the films started one afternoon.

 Austin East KOA is a perfect location to camp and explore the Austin area.
 The Park is five minutes from the Travis County Exposition Center, Rodeo Austin and 12 miles from Circuit of the Americas.
 Walter E. Long Lake. is 3 minutes away and it's perfect for a picnic, swimming, fishing, or launching a boat.